Channels

 }'

-After setting up your custom notification channel, you'll start receiving requests like these:
+After setting up your custom notification channel, you'll start receiving POST requests to your endpoint.
+The payload structure varies by source:

 {